iamveershukla/elasticsearch-aws/README.md

 # Terraform

-* Assumptions:

-* Scripts use dev Profile and Region 'ap-south-1'.
-Update provider.tf for other region and profiles.
+* Assumptions: Scripts use dev Profile and Region 'ap-south-1' in provider.tf.
+Key elasticsearch_key should be present in corresponding account and region.

 * Initialize and run terraform:
     * terraform init .